Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- Sacramento has a 5-5 record against the spread while finishing 5-5 overall in its past 10 contests.
+- Sacramento is 6-4 against the spread and 5-5 overall over its past 10 contests.

-- The Kings have hit the over in three of their past 10 games.
+- In their past 10 games, the Kings have hit the over three times.

 - When it scores more than 117.1 points, Sacramento is 34-15 against the spread and 40-9 overall.